tomaspaivaa/Word-Game-WIN32/README.md

 ---

-*This work was completed as part of the “Operating Systems II” course during the 2024/2025 academic year.*
+*This work was completed as part of the “Operating Systems II” course during the 2024/2025 academic year in a group of 2 members.
+(Grade: 10 out of 10)*